yoxu515/aot-benchmark/README.md

 3. Training and Evaluation

     The [example script](train_eval.sh) will train AOTT with 2 stages using 4 GPUs and auto-mixed precision (`--amp`).
-The first stage is a pre-training stage using `Static` dataset, and the second stage is main-training stage, which uses both `YouTube-VOS 2019 train` and `DAVIS-2017 train` for training, resulting in a model can generalize to different domains (YouTube-VOS and DAVIS) and different frame rate (6fps and 24fps).
+The first stage is a pre-training stage using `Static` dataset, and the second stage is main-training stage, which uses both `YouTube-VOS 2019 train` and `DAVIS-2017 train` for training, resulting in a model can generalize to different domains (YouTube-VOS and DAVIS) and different frame rates (6fps, 24fps, and 30fps).

     Notably, you can use only the `YouTube-VOS 2019 train` split in the second stage by changing `pre_ytb_dav` to `pre_ytb`, which leads to better YouTube-VOS performance on unseen classes.
 Besides, if you don't want to do the first stage, you can start the training from stage `ytb`, but the performance will drop about 1~2% absolutely.